team-dev-docs/spriteai-dev-docs/docs/Target Doc Folder/generateHouseAsset.md

 # generateHouseAsset

-This function allows you to generate a 2D asset image depicting a house using DALL-E 3 AI.
+This function allows you to generate a 2D asset image depicting a house using DALL-E 3.

 ## Why use this function?

 - Convenient way to generate house images for use in games or other applications
-- Leverages DALL-E 3 to create high quality, custom images
+- Leverages DALL-E 3 to create high quality images based on text descriptions
-- Handles prompting DALL-E 3 and returning the responses

-## Parameters
+## Arguments

-- `description` - string description of the type of house you want to generate an image for
+- `description` (string): Text description of the type of house you want to generate an image for
-- `options` - object with optional additional parameters:
+- `options` (object): Optional additional parameters
-  - `iterations` - number of images to generate
+  - `iterations` (number): Number of images to generate iteratively.
+Will return an array of images.
-  - `size` - size of the generated images (default 1024x1024)
+  - `size` (string): Size of the generated images, e.g. "1024x1024".
+Default is "1024x1024".

 ## Prerequisites

-- DALL-E 3 access credentials configured on the `openAiObject`
-- Node.js environment
+- Access to the OpenAI API with a valid API key
+- The OpenAI SDK installed and imported

 ## Usage